CobzaruGabriel/Unity-Examples/README.md

 ### Components of Unity's UI

 **Scene View**: displays the game world where objects can be interacted with.
+The scene view is interactive even when the game is running, allowing the objects to be inspected for debugging purposes.

 **Game View**: is a tab located next to the *Scene View* tab, which is displayed automatically when a game is run.
 It displays the currently running game.